Proper Flag Care

 Our car flags are among the best you can buy, however, they are designed for short-term use during parades, festivals or during holiday celebrations.
 Another factor in your flag's life is the speed at which you operate your car with your flag attached.
 Highway speeds are very tough on flags and wlll greatly decrease the life of your flag.

-We sell only American-made US flags.
+We sell only American-made US flags that are labeled as such.

-Most items in-stock and ready to ship.
+Most items in-stock and ready to ship same day.

 Transactions are safe and secure at AmericanFlags.com

-AmericanFlags.com has a superior customer feedback rating!
+AmericanFlags.com has superior customer feedback ratings!

-Most of our flags are on sale right now!
+All of our flags are on sale right now!